fbw9dus/record-shop/README.md

 # Data Server - Record Shop Workshops

 This repo hosts a series of workshops on creating a traditional RESTfull API using Node, Express and Mongoose.
 The workshops are following DCI's curriculum structure.
 A basic reference on how we move in our project is this series of tutorials by [Academind](https://www.youtube.com/playlist?list=PL55RiY5tL51q4D-B63KBnygU6opNPFk_q).
-Please bookmark the video playlist for future reference.
+Please bookmark the video playlist for future reference. :crystal_ball:

 ## The way it works